 Sarcha is an advanced practitioner and teacher of Ashtanga yoga.
-She has practiced various forms of yoga since 1990 and has practiced Ashtanga yoga daily in the Mysore tradition since 1997.
+She has practiced Iyengar yoga since 1990 and has practiced Ashtanga yoga daily in the Mysore tradition since 1997.

 As our principal Ashtanga and Mysore teacher Sarcha focuses on helping her students develop breath integration with functional movement and alignment patterns.
 Off the mat her wish is that this translates to more grace, stability and compassion in her students’ lives.